dvidelabs/flatcc/doc/binary-format.md

 - default values are not stored.
 It is common to force default values to be stored.
 This may be used to implement NULL values as missing values different from default values.
+- enum values are only among the enum values of its type.
+There are many use cases where it is convenient to add enum values for example flags or enums as units e.g. `2 * kile + 3 * ounce.
+More generally ordinary integers may have value range restrictions which is also out of scope for verifier.
+An application may provide additional verification when requested.

+More generally we can say that a verifier is a basic fast assurance that the buffer is safe to access.
+Any additional verification is application specific.
+The verifier makes it safe to apply secondary validation.
+It may also be useful to automate via schema attributes, but it is out of scope for a core verifier.

 A buffer identifier is optional so the verifier should be informed whether an identifier must match a given id.
 It should check both ASCII